chmerdon/GradientRobustMultiPhysics.jl/docs/src/quadrature.md

 Hence, quadrature rules are only needed if the user wants write his own low-level assembly.

-Quadrature rules consist of points (coordinates of evauation points with respect to reference geometry) and weights.
-There are constructors for several AbstractElementGeometries (from ExtendableGrids) and different order (some have generic formulas for abitrary order), see below for a detailed list.
+Quadrature rules consist of points (coordinates of evaluation points with respect to reference geometry) and weights.
+There are constructors for several AbstractElementGeometries (from ExtendableGrids) and different order (some have generic formulas for arbitrary order), see below for a detailed list.

 ```@autodocs
 Modules = [GradientRobustMultiPhysics]